Changing schools in the middle of the year was never in the plan.

 Second, I had another meeting with the head, to talk in a bit more detail about Flea’s academic history, and how we could help her settle into the school as painlessly as possible.

 Once we’d received a written offer from the new school, I gave written notice to the old school.
 I had to give them a date when Flea should be removed from their school roll, and let them know which school she would be attending after that date.
+The schools handled all the sharing of records etc, so there was no admin on our side.

 Pros and Cons